10 BEST OFF-ROAD VEHICLES

 When the Jeep Cherokee XJ hit the market in 1984, it started a chain of events that leads directly to where the Jeep brand is today with the 4-door Wranglers.
 Available in both two door and four door, buyers had a good option for a compact SUV that didn’t break the bank and could go anywhere.

 The XJ had an eighteen model year run on the same platform, with a body and trim refresh in 1997.
 Loaded with the classic Jeep 4.0L inline six power plant, available in two or four door models with straight axles, it has been hard to beat.
 Aftermarket support is high and with more than a million XJs on the road, vehicle prices are nominal.

 When most people picture a Jeep, they have an image of a Wrangler TJ in their head.
 Short wheel base, removable hard or soft top, aftermarket support coming from every angle for anything you could possibly imagine.
 The TJ was the last Jeep to run the 4.0L I-6 and never had a ton of frills.
 Rubicon models step the game up significantly, along with the price tag.

+Next on our top 10 best off-road vehicles list is the Jeep Wrangler JL.
 The Wrangler LJ Unlimited is generally considered the holy grail of off-road vehicles, if you can get your hands on one for a decent price.
 The longer version of the TJ could use most of the same parts but had a wheelbase that was better suited for wheeling in just about any terrain.
 Prices of both the TJ and LJ have not dropped as fast as many other off-roaders because the demand for them is still high.

 4. TOYOTA TACOMA